Perth, Almond Valley and Methven Railway: History

-The railway was worked by the SNER, and it was taken over by the larger company on 1 January 1864, although Parliamentary authorisation of the acquisition was not obtained until the following year.
+The railway was worked by the SNER, and it was taken over by the larger company on 1 January 1864.
+However, parliamentary authorisation of the acquisition was obtained in the Scottish North Eastern and Perth Almond Valley and Methven Railways Act 1864 (27 & 28 Vict. c. lxxxiii) the following June.

-For a time Crieff was reached from Perth over the railway to Methven and then by a connecting road coach; this continued until the Crieff and Methven Junction Railway was opened in 1866, running from a junction near Methven, effectively extending the Almond Valley line.
+For a time Crieff was reached from Perth over the railway to Methven and then by a connecting road coach; this continued until the Crieff and Methven Junction Railway, authorised by the Crieff and Methven Junction Railway Act 1864 (27 & 28 Vict. c. clxxxix), was opened in 1866, running from a junction near Methven, effectively extending the Almond Valley line.

 In LMS days the branch passenger service was light, and it was operated by a steam railcar produced by the Sentinel Waggon Works.
 The cars had a chain drive and did not have buffers.
 Thomas and Turnock quote a traveler's narrative of an evening journey; there was an air of self-consciousness in the unaccustomed intimacy of the saloon accommodation;

 We seemed very near the ground and the small wheels made an unusual tapping noise as they almost sank into the rail joints.
 The Sentinel did well enough but we did wonder what would happen if the chain drive failed as, quivering with energy, she made the final steep hill into Methven.

 The town of Methven declined considerably towards the end of the nineteenth century, and the Methven section beyond the junction for the Crieff line was eventually closed to passengers on 27 September 1937.
 The remaining section from Almond Valley Junction ran as a continuous route to Crieff until that too closed on 1 October 1951.
 Goods traffic continued to serve Methven until 25 January 1965, and the entire route closed on 11 September 1967.